 Members automatically receive the latest journal as a hard copy on a termly basis.

-18. SEND in Ordinary Classrooms by Michelle Prosser Haywood
+17. Lessons learnt in lockdown by Michelle Prosser Haywood

 Christian was appointed HMI in 1924 and then followed a long period of work with the schools in Liverpool where his contact with poor children and their families was a deeply formative experience.
 He became District Inspector and later filled this role in Worcestershire.
 In 1946 he became Staff Inspector for Primary Education and his influence, often in partnership with his friend Robin Tanner, HMI.
 Both strongly felt that as elementary schools developed into primary schools, they should have a distinctive child- centred approach.
 That approach means teachers drawing on children’s innate creativity so recognising the powerful learning that emerges from direct experience.